LBruyne/Scalable-Collaborative-zkSNARK/README.md

 RUSTFLAGS="-Ctarget-cpu=native -Awarnings" cargo +nightly run --release --example <example name> <args>
 ```

-For example, to run a collaborative sumcheck protocol in `leader` mode, run:
+For example, to run a collaborative sumcheck protocol in a local `leader` mode, run:

 ```bash
 just run --release --example sumcheck -F leader -- --l 32 --n 20
 # WARNING: If you encounter a `Too many open files` error, please adjust your environment setting with `ulimit -HSn 65536`
 ```

-This locally simulate one server's task in a cluster where $128=l*4$ parties engage in and the input number of sumcheck is $2^{20}$.
+This command will locally simulate one server's task in a cluster where $128=l*4$ parties engage in and the input number of sumcheck is $2^{20}$.

 To further benchmark the distributed primitives described in the paper, please check the scripts under `hack` folder (e.g., `hack/bench_sumcheck.sh`).
 We only provide commands for leader mode.
 To switch modes, try different Rust features.
-You can change to `collaborative` mode if you have enough well-connected hardware resources.
+You can change to `collaborative` mode if you have enough hardware resources.

 ### Distributed ZKPs